 - Free of charge with paid features—Users can access the app free of charge but must pay for select features, such as premium features.

-Graphics are used in the Google Workspace Marketplace and the Chat app catalog to illustrate and advertise apps.
+Graphics are used in the Google Workspace Marketplace to illustrate and advertise apps.

 Optionally, in the YouTube Promo Videos section, you can add one or more YouTube videos that describe and promote your app.